 It's been a full week since The Scrapbook inveighed against the assault on free speech, so we have a new parade of horribles to shake our head at.
 The precipitating event this time was the killing of two armed assailants at an event in Garland, Texas, that was displaying Muhammad cartoons.
 It should go without saying that free speech means supporting the right of people you don’t like to say things you don’t like.
-But since the event was organized by Pamela Geller, a controversial figure whose notoriety hinges on her willingness to insult Muslims, the media for the most part rushed to condemn Geller, rather than the men who tried to kill her.

 Years after the National Mall was torn up and blocked off to re-grow grass as part of the stimulus package, the bulldozers are back to clear a ten by six acre parcel, located adjacent to the reflection pool, between the Lincoln Memorial and the World War Two Memorial.